 - Each chakra is connected to a particular color (i.e., green, yellow, purple).

 There are ways to rebalance your chakras through the personal practice of various techniques.
-Before I offer suggestions for how to do this, I want to provide information on each individual energy point.
+Before I offer suggestions for how to do this, I want to provide you with a handy chakra chart and information on each individual energy point.

 What are the 7 Chakras?